markusmoenig/viralgraphics.io/README.md

 ##Status

 The current version is v0.33 with new features being implemented daily.
 Visual Graphics is already in a usable state, however APIs can change without notice and documentation is quite minimal at the moment.

-For more information please visit the Visual Graphics Homepage at http://www.visualgraphics.tv.
+For more information please visit the Visual Graphics Homepage at http://www.visualgraphics.tv or contact me at markusm@visualgraphics.tv.

 #Developing for Visual Graphics